FHA Loans Program Qualification And Approval

 Another advantage to FHA loans is that they are still available to individuals who has undergone foreclosure or bankruptcy after a waiting period.
 The waiting period is much less than is standard with conventional loans

 Because FHA loans do not carry the strict requirements of conventional loans, borrows need two types of mortgage insurance.
 One of the insurance premiums is paid upfront or can be incorporated into the mortgage.
 The other insurance premium is paid as a monthly payment.

 The upfront mortgage insurance premium (UFMIP) is, as the name implies, a one-time upfront premium payment.
 It is a payment of 1.75% of the loan amount and it must be paid regardless of other factors such as the borrower’s credit score.
 For example, if the loan is $250,000, the UFMIP will be $4375.
-This sum can be paid upfront by the borrower or the borrower can opt to roll the payment into the loan.
+The borrower can pay this sum upfront or opt to roll the payment into the loan.

 The annual mortgage insurance premium is an annual insurance fee.
 It is charged monthly and will be included in the monthly loan payment.
 The exact amount paid depends on the length of the loan, the loan size, and the loan-to-value ratio.
 The premium is generally between 0.8% to 1.05% of the loan amount.

 Mortgage Insurance Terms

 The loan-to-value ratio, the amortization term, and the loan’s origination date all impact the mortgage insurance premium.
 Loans with case numbers assigned on or after June 2013, require borrowers to pay the insurance premium for the entire loan term if the loan-to-value ratio was greater than 90% during the originated time.
 For cases where the loan-to-value ratio is 90% or lower, the borrower will pay the insurance for either the mortgage term or for 11 years, whichever comes first.